 For the most part will be red wines produced, only these have the Appellations status, The full-bodied and full-bodied plants with silky texture become the dominant variety Merlot, which occupies about 60% of the vineyard here, as well Cabernet Franc (here Bouchet) with shares of Cabernet Sauvignon.
 Cot (here Malbec, Pressac) and Carmenère (also Carbouet) produced; the typical grape varieties of the Rive droite, Long Maceration times and Barrique in mostly new barrels of French oak are common.
 They are gentler, more fruity and less tannic than those from the Médoc.

 In addition to the AOC Saint-Émilion, there are also Saint-Émilion Grand Cru - wines with sensory tested quality criteria.
 There are four main differences between the two.
 The earnings is limited to 8,000 kg / ha or 55 hl / ha (instead of 9,000 kg / ha or 65 hl / ha).
 The Mostgewicht of grapes (except Merlot) must be at least 189 g / l of sugar (instead of 180 g / l).
 The alcohol content is prescribed with at least 11.5% vol (instead of 11% vol).
 The wine must be stored for at least 14 months before being marketed.
-For the Grands Crus, the wines have to be in front of the bottling undergo a second more demanding test.
+For the Grands Crus, the wines must be in front of the bottling undergo a second more demanding test.
 The quality of the last ten is assessed vintages, Reputation of the wine, achieved market price and quality of the terroirs,

 The best Grands Crus with the addition of "Classé" enjoy the status of classified plants.
 The classification applies exclusively to the Grand Vin (First wine) of the winery and can only be valid for a defined part of the vineyards.
 All other wines like second wines or white wines have to be on label give the main name a different name than the first wine.
 For example, the second wine carries from Château Cheval Blanc the name "Petit Cheval Blanc".
 In rare cases, there may also be two first wines with a different name for each winery (see eg at Château Faugères ).